 Sometimes when you have been camping and hiking all day you will be so tired that the obvious isn’t so obvious.
 So if you are at your campsite right now and see some snow.
 Then bury all your beers below the snow and leave it for an hour or so.

 Plan Your Trips

 Those of you who are going on your trip in the next week or so then I strongly suggest you get an ice chest or camping cooler.
-There is no other better solution that being prepared and having a cooler handy.
-Also if you are planning for your first trip then you will find my first time camping guide helpful as it is full of tips, tricks, and information for beginners.
+There is no other better solution than being prepared and having a cooler handy.
+Also if you are planning for your first trip then you will find my first-time camping guide helpful as it is full of tips, tricks, and information for beginners.

 And remember, have a great time on your trip and explore that beautiful wilderness.